 Nutritional support Overview of Nutritional Support Many undernourished patients need nutritional support, which aims to increase lean body mass.
 Oral feeding can be difficult for some patients with anorexia or with eating or absorption problems... read more is indicated for patients with burns > 20% TBSA or preexisting undernutrition.
 Support with a feeding tube begins as soon as possible if oral nutrition is not feasible or adequate.
 Parenteral support is rarely necessary.

-After initial treatment and stabilization, the need for hospitalization is assessed.
-Consultation with a burn center, is strongly suggested for
+After initial treatment and stabilization, the need for transfer and/or hospitalization is assessed.
+Consultation with a burn center to discuss treatment options is strongly suggested for

 Because of the many factors involved in burn outcome, early discussion of the specifics of each case with a burn center is probably more helpful than applying rigid criteria without consultation.

-Many experts recommend that all burns, except for 1st-degree burns < 1% TBSA, be treated by experienced physicians and that urgent burn center follow up should be strongly considered for all burns > 2% TBSA.
+Many experts recommend that all burns, except for superficial burns < 1% TBSA, be treated by experienced physicians and that urgent burn center follow-up treatments be strongly considered for all partial or full-thickness burns > 2% TBSA.
 Maintaining adequate analgesia and exercise can be difficult for many patients and caregivers.
-Even patients who are not treated as inpatients can benefit from transferral or early referral to a burn center so that wound care, specialized dressings, and early range of motion exercises can be initiated.
+Even patients who are not treated as inpatients can benefit from transferral or early referral to a burn center so that wound care, specialized dressings, and early range-of-motion exercises can be initiated.